 Department of Sociology and Anthropology:

-Our winter visitor is Meg Luxton, School of Gender, Sexuality and Women’s Studies, York University.
+Meg Luxton is from the School of Gender, Sexuality and Women’s Studies at York University.
 Professor Luxton will teach one course for the Institute and one course for the Department of Sociology and Anthropology:

-The visitor for the summer term is Professor Marianne Marchand, Research Chair in International Relations, Universidad de las Americas-Puebla, Mexico.
+Professor Marianne Marchand is Research Chair in International Relations, Universidad de las Americas-Puebla, Mexico.
 Professor Marchand will teach one course for the Institute and a course for the Department of Political Science: